mentalburden/lazy-nmap/README.md

 <img src="https://i.imgur.com/HozlLsh.png">

 - iplist.txt has cidrs, domain names, nmap friendly ranges, and single IPs in it.
 The script generates a text file output of an nmap for each live host.
+Works for other commands too.